mondongos/bouncing-balls/README.md

 - React

 ## How to use
-1. Clone this repo
+1. Clone this repo.
-2. Run `npm install` to install necessary dependencies
+2. Run `npm install` to install necessary dependencies.
-3. Run `npm start` to start local server
+3. Run `npm start` to start local server.
 4. Enjoy the bouncing balls.